chrisichris/yeti-maven-plugin/README.markdown

 4. change in the pom.xml file the content of the `<groupId>`, `<artifactId>` and `<name>` tags to what you chose for your project

 Now you have a full yeti project.
 Where you can add your yeti-code to src/main/yeti.
-(There is already a file foomodule.yeti in the foo folder.
-You can use it as a template for your modules or just leave or delete it).
+(There are already example java and yeti files in the corresponding yeti and java folders in `example` packages.
+You can use these as templates or delete them.
+They are not needed by the maven project.)

 To test your project